IObundle/iob-pfsm/README.md

   style="display: inline-block; margin: 0 auto; max-width: 300px">

 This core provides drivers to load a bitstream at run time to reprogram the PFSM.
-It also provides the `scripts/iob_pfsm_program.py` python module to generate bitstreams based on given state instructions.
+It also provides the `scripts/iob_pfsm_program.py` Python module to generate bitstreams based on given state instructions.

 ## Integrate in SoC ##